Wentuz/SZOPlugin/README.md

         Burn longer
         Chance to knockback everyone while attacking
         Food is less nutritious for them
+    IX  Sanguinite
+        Absorption after killing sth
+        Some bonus magic effects
+        Special jump
+        Eating parts of the dead enemies has some effects

 > Custom items :
     I Weapons :